damianperera/deno-starter/README.md

 Since Deno is marketed as a _secure_ runtime for JS you need to explicitly give programs the permission to do certain 'privileged' actions, such as access the network.
 This server requires the `--allow-net` and `--allow-read` permissions out of the box.

 - `--allow-net`: Being a REST service this is required in order to bind a port and access the network.
 You can make the permission level more granular by specifying the networks that the service can access to (e.g. `--allow-net:0.0.0.0`).
 - `--allow-read`: Since the route manager automatically configures endpoints based on filenames and their contents, the server needs read access to the filesystem.
-You can make the permission level more granular by allowing read access only to the server's root directory by specifying `--allow-read=./`.
+You can make the permission level more granular by allowing read access only to the server's root directory instead of the entire filesystem by specifying `--allow-read=./`.

 ## Getting Started